BryanJacobs/FIDO2Applet/docs/security_model.md

 when a PIN is set, you would only find encrypted data for those high-security credentials.

+You also opportunistically get this security level for credentials created using credProtect level three (user verification required) where the PIN is provided.

 ## Details: Security Levels

 On boot, the device generates two AES256 keys: the "high security